 Getting botox is obviously a personal preference.
 I decided to get Botox to address my forehead wrinkles and the frown lines between my eyes.
 I’ve grown more self conscious about my forehead wrinkles over the past few years.
 And then I noticed a permanent crease forming.

+Most health providers will say to start Botox in your mid to late twenties to early thirties.
 I got my first Botox treatment in November, 2018 when I was 33, almost 34.

 How Many Units?